If you are considering starting a YouTube channel, it’s prudent to wonder, can you still make money on YouTube? So, can you?

-But I’m sure you want to see some examples.
-This article covers how many views it takes to make money on YouTube and how much YouTubers really made.
+Here’s a comprehensive guide on how many views it takes to make money on YouTube and how much YouTubers really made.

 Or, you can check out a shorter version in the table below.

-|Vanessa Lau||450k Subscribers||$2,818,439.02|
+|Vanessa Lau||670k Subscribers||$2,818,439.02|

-|Roberto Blake||512k Subscribers||$200,000.00|
+|Roberto Blake||575k Subscribers||$200,000.00|

-|Shop Nation||100k Subscribers||$115,960|
+|Shop Nation||224k Subscribers||$115,960|

-|Catherine Manning||300k Subscribers||$222,967.77|
+|Catherine Manning||488k Subscribers||$222,967.77|

 Ads on your YouTube channel are the most common way to monetize your channel and also the easiest.

 All you need to do is grow your channel to a point where you can apply for the YouTube Partner Program.

 This is fairly easy to achieve if you have the determination and patience to see it through.

-YouTube Ads are the easiest way to monetize your channel as once you’ve been accepted and linked to your Google Adsense account, all you need to do is turn ads on and YouTube will take care of the rest.
+YouTube Ads are the easiest way to monetize your channel as once you’ve been accepted and linked to your Google Adsense account, all you need to do is turn ads on, and YouTube will take care of the rest.

 You can then tweak settings manually for your videos to maximize your revenue, but even if you do not, you will still start earning an income from your YouTube channel.

-With YouTube Ads, generally the more views you receive the more you will earn, but some videos can generate more revenue than others based on the specific videos, how long people watch, what type of ads are played, who watches the video, etc.
+With YouTube Ads, generally, the more views you receive, the more you will earn, but some videos can generate more revenue than others based on the specific videos, how long people watch, what type of ads are played, who watches the video, etc.

 If you have a largely American audience and your videos are longer than 8 minutes, you’ll generally earn more per view than someone with an audience based in Asia that has videos 5 minutes in length.